pgchamberlin/pavane/README.md

 I hope I'll get a chance to do some more work on this.
 Development I've got in mind:

+ - [ ] Play about more with the optimisation strategy (see below)
  - [ ] Make it a usable library not just a hacky script
- - [ ] Rewrite in ES6 with transpilation from Babel
+ - [ ] Rewrite in ES6 with transpilation using Babel
  - [ ] Unit tests
  - [ ] Promises
  - [ ] Additional / custom events (i.e. you might want something to fire when 500px outside viewport)